jsdf/oky/README.md

 - [Ratchet](http://maker.github.io/ratchet/)
 - [Handlebars](http://handlebarsjs.com/)

-To get up and running, `npm install` the dependencies and then `grunt build` to compile Oky into the `dist` directory.
+To get up and running, `npm install` the dependencies, `npm install -g grunt-cli http-server` for global dependencies, and then `grunt build` to compile Oky into the `dist` directory.

 Check out the example project: run `grunt examples` then head to